aws-samples/aws-media-services-simple-vod-workflow/9-MediainfoLambda/README-tutorial.md

 In this module you'll use Cloudwatch and Lambda to automatically collect metadata about the input video of a MediaConvert job using mediainfo.

-This tutorial is based off the AWS blob post [Extracting Video Metadata using Lambda and Mediainfo](https://aws.amazon.com/blogs/compute/extracting-video-metadata-using-lambda-and-mediainfo/)
+This tutorial is based off the AWS blog post [Extracting Video Metadata using Lambda and Mediainfo](https://aws.amazon.com/blogs/compute/extracting-video-metadata-using-lambda-and-mediainfo/)

 ![Serverless event architecture](../images/mediainfo.png)